gfleury/overlayroot/README.md

 ## Using

-- Spin up an Amazon Linux instance with ephemeral storage
+- Spin up an Amazon Linux instance with root EBS volume and with ephemeral storage
 - Update to latest version
 - Install the overlayroot package
 - Recreate initramfs